 Video

-Distinguish between bacterial dysentery (shigellosis) and amoebic (amebiasis).
+There are bacterial dysentery (shigellosis) and amoebic dysentery (amebiasis).

 Bacterial dysentery

-Causes of Shigellosis
+Causes of shigellosis

 Dysentery is caused by 4 types of Shigella: